Home | About USIG | What's New | Events

 C. Dissolution

-If a foundation is dissolved, either voluntarily or involuntarily, the remaining assets must be used for similar purposes.
+If a tax-privileged organization is dissolved, either voluntarily or involuntarily, the remaining assets must be used for similar purposes.
 The merger of foundations is also possible.

 D. Activities